Professional Email Etiquette

 - Use a Formal Salutation

 Professional correspondence should have a certain level of formality including a standard greeting.
 Unless you are invited to use a first name, it is best to address your recipient by his or her title, such as Dear Mr., Ms. or Professor.
-Hint: If you don’t know a recipient’s gender, a quick Google search will usually help clarify if you are addressing a Mr. or Ms.
+Hint: If you don’t know a recipient’s pronouns, a quick Google search will usually help clarify who you are addressing.

 - Lead with a Clear Subject Line

 A concise and specific subject line will help your reader know exactly what to expect.
 If you are writing to a networking contact, you may use the subject: Career Question from Tufts Senior.
 If you are writing to a professor, consider including your class department and number.
 For example, a question about midterm might have the subject: SPN 0003-B Midterm Question.